mon231/com.rel.mujde/README.md

 ## Code Classes

 ### Fragments
-HomeFragment: shows home screen from navbar, the first fragment of the main activity
+* HomeFragment: shows home screen from navbar, the first fragment of the main activity
-ScriptsFragment: show the scripts page from navbar. let the user watch existing scripts, create new, edit, delete, ...
+* ScriptsFragment: show the scripts page from navbar. let the user watch existing scripts, create new, edit, delete, ...
-AppsFragment: show list of apps. when app is selected, creates the ScriptSelectionActivity for chosen app (via intent's extra)
+* AppsFragment: show list of apps. when app is selected, creates the ScriptSelectionActivity for chosen app (via intent's extra)

-### Services
-FridaInjectorService: a background service that waits for notifications from InjectionRequestHandler then executes frida-inject process to inject requested scripts to the app

 ### Xposed-classes
-InjectionRequester: notified when a new injectible app is loaded, hooks it's Activity.onCreate method to broadcast a com.rel.mujde.INJECT_REQUEST request
+* InjectionRequester: notified when a new injectible app is loaded, <br /> hooks it's Activity.onCreate method to broadcast a com.rel.mujde.INJECT_REQUEST request

 ### DATA-classes
-InjectionRequest: simple data-holder to serialize/deserialize request content in Intent's extra
+* InjectionRequest: simple data-holder to serialize/deserialize request content in Intent's extra
-Constants: contains consts and strings for global needs api.model.Script: struct to hold script info (name, id, ...)
+* Constants: contains consts and strings for global needs

 ### Handlers
-InjectionRequestHandler: handles broadcasted com.rel.mujde.INJECT_REQUEST requests, notifies the FridaInjectorService
+* InjectionRequestHandler: handles broadcasted com.rel.mujde.INJECT_REQUEST requests, notifies the FridaInjectorService
-BootCompletedHandler: handles broadcasted ACTION_BOOT_COMPLETED msg, attempts to start the background service (* might fail in new android devices, as such service must be started from GUI activity)

 ### Utils
-ScriptUtils: utils about scripts (repository, SharedPref, content, files, folder, ...)
+* ScriptUtils: utils about scripts (repository, SharedPref, content, files, folder, ...)
-AccessibilityUtils: chmod files / folders to make sure they are readable from other users
+* AccessibilityUtils: chmod files / folders to make sure they are readable from other users

 ### Activities
-ActivityMain: the activity which contains the fragments and the footer navbar
+* ActivityMain: the activity which contains the fragments and the footer navbar
-ScriptSelectionActivity: a screen where the user selects what scripts should be injected to currently selected app
+* ScriptSelectionActivity: a screen where the user selects what scripts should be injected to currently selected app

 ### Adapters
-AppListAdapter: used to list all installed apps and move to ScriptSelectionActivity to choose what scripts to inejct
+* AppListAdapter: used to list all installed apps and move to ScriptSelectionActivity to choose what scripts to inejct
-ScriptCheckboxAdapter: used by ScriptSelectionActivity, to track availableScripts/selectedScripts
+* ScriptCheckboxAdapter: used by ScriptSelectionActivity, to track availableScripts/selectedScripts
-ScriptAdapter: used by ScriptsFragment to view each script-item (script name, edit button, delete button)
+* ScriptAdapter: used by ScriptsFragment to view each script-item (script name, edit button, delete button)